NUSTEM-UK/STEMKAT2/readme.md

 If this repository is relevant to you, you'll have received an email about it from Jonathan.

-Peter, Gabriella and Craigs Version
+Peter, Gabriella and Craigs Version.